vuejs/docs/src/api/composition-api.md

 ### `isRef`

-Check if a value is a ref object.
+Checks if a value is a ref object.

 ### `isProxy`

-Check if an object is a proxy created by `reactive` or `readonly`.
+Checks if an object is a proxy created by `reactive` or `readonly`.

 ### `isReactive`

-Check if an object is a reactive proxy created by `reactive`.
+Checks if an object is a reactive proxy created by `reactive`.

 ```js
 import { reactive, isReactive } from 'vue'